QW1CKS/betanet-linter/github-action/README.md

 1. Copy `betanet-compliance.yml` to your repository's `.github/workflows/` directory
 2. The workflow will automatically run on pushes, pull requests, and daily schedules
-3. It will find and check all executable binaries in your repository
+3. It will find and check all executable binaries in your repository.
+Use `--format` to control SBOM format when `--sbom` is enabled (legacy `--sbom-format` is deprecated).

 ### Option 2: Using the reusable workflow